Relativity Media: 2018 bankruptcy and sale

 In June 2018, an arbitration case found that executives from Relativity Media, including Kavanaugh, had fabricated a memo alleging sexual harassment by a former co-president of the company.
 A forensic audit of Relativity Media found that the memo had been altered by a user named "kav kav".
 Kavanaugh stated that the finding was "patently false" and filed a counterclaim alleging a violation of the arbitration process.

 Also in June 2018, investor Carey Metz filed a lawsuit against Relativity's CEO Ryan Kavanaugh alleging Kavanaugh's deceptive representations of his proprietary algorithm had defrauded Metz of $12.5 million.
 After a 5-year relationship with Relativity, Metz described Kavanaugh's algorithm as a poor predictive tool which Relativity used only inconsistently in determining which films to finance.

 In August 2018, the US Bankruptcy court approved the sale of the company to Ultra V Holdings.

 In 2020, Lex Miron, CEO of Relativity Media, announced that Come Away would be the first commercial release of the "new Relativity Media" under Ultra V Holdings.
 Miron gave an interview to The Hollywood Reporter about taking two years after the 2018 bankruptcy to "quietly and deliberately rebuild the studio and its industry relationships" and said Relativity Media's strategy going forward would be to focus on smaller to mid-budget films.

+In May 2025, Relativity received a strategic growth equity investment from Content Partners Capital, bolstering Relativity Media's capital base for acquiring new films for theatrical distribution.
+Relativity intends to spend approximately $100 million acquiring domestic film rights over the next three – five years.